wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 4.3-app_tier.yaml           metrics-server
    </pre>

-   PROTIP: Kubernetes is <strong>immutable</strong>, so rather than changing a runnin pod, delete it and recreate it.
+   PROTIP: Kubernetes is <strong>immutable</strong>, so rather than changing a running pod, delete it and recreate it.

+1. To create a pod using the nginx image:

+   <pre><strong>kubectl run nginx --image=nginx --restart=Never
+   </strong></pre>

 1. Create and delete pod (all named "mypod"):